 released to the military for transfer to a prison camp.

-a hockey player and had played with some of the "Kraut Line" during his time in England.
+a hockey player and had played with some of the "Kraut Line" during his time at Middleton St.George, in the local rink in nearby Durham, England.
 Winter time in the camps was a time when the prisoners had the opportunity to put

 together hockey tournaments with equipment supplied by different means.

 The camp games gave everyone players and spectators alike a way to forget the terrible conditions and woes of camp life.

 In time Tom Crandell was liberated from his camp, and as the photo shows he was eager for more adventure aboard a liberated German motorbike.
 Not too sure if he was able

 to make use of it or not.

 Most of the former POWs I have talked to said they were strongly warned by their rescuers not to stray too far from their former prisoner camps, as there were still enemy

 forces lingering around and maybe even friendly forces who may not recognize them for what they were.